 Malawi is vulnerable to many hazards and socio-economic shocks, which include floods, droughts, stormy rains, strong winds, hailstorms, landslides, earthquakes, pest infestations and disease outbreaks, fire, accidents, and fragile economy that often culminate in disasters.
 Malawi’s vulnerability is primarily linked to specific geo-climatic factors: (i) the influence of the El Niño and La Niña phenomena on the country’s climate, and the tropical cyclones developing in the Mozambique Channel, resulting in highly erratic rainfall patterns; and (ii) the location of the country along a tectonically active boundary between two major African plates within the great East African Rift System, causing earthquakes and landslides.
 The intensity and frequency of disasters have been exacerbated by climate change, population growth, urbanization and environmental degradation.
 Weather related shocks continue to affect agricultural production which is the backbone of the country’s economy contributing 28% to GDP in 2017.
 Consequently, Malawi’s food production is variable year to year.

-From 1979 to 2010, natural disasters cumulatively affected nearly 21.7 million people and killed about 2,596 people.
+From 1979 to 2010, disasters cumulatively affected nearly 21.7 million people and killed about 2,596 people.
 Disasters play a significant role in defining household poverty and national economic growth trends through economic losses and shocks to livelihood systems.
 Given the wide range of hazards that Malawi is exposed to, both rural as well as urban households remain vulnerable to these hazards.
 Earthquake events have caused enormous damage and losses.
 For example, housing was the largest single sector adversely affected by an earthquake that occurred in Karonga in 2009.
 In the 2015 floods, 523,347 houses were partially or completely damaged representing the largest single sector affected by size of loss and reconstruction needs as well as total numbers of assets and people affected.
 Post disaster assessments of both the earthquake and flood disasters have clearly shown that poor design, poor siting, poor construction and poor construction materials are contributing to making houses and other buildings more susceptible to disasters.

 Impact of disasters on socio-economic development